19hours/sg-statutes/Acts/Income Tax Act.md

 [19/2013]

+(7A) In subsections (5), (6) and (7) —

+(a) a reference to a notice under section 65B to provide information includes a reference to a requirement to provide information under section 65B(1)(f) and a demand for information; and

+(b) a reference to a notice under section 65B to produce a document includes a reference to a requirement to produce a document under section 65B(1)(f).

+[Act 34 of 2016 wef 29/12/2016]

-(8) Any person who, in purported compliance with a notice issued by the Comptroller under section 64, 65, 65A or 65B, produces to the Comptroller any document which contains any information, or provides to the Comptroller any information, known to the person to be false or misleading in a material particular —
+(8) Any person who, in purported compliance with a notice or requirement of the Comptroller or an officer authorised by the Comptroller under section 64, 65, 65A or 65B, or with a demand for information, produces any document which contains any information, or provides any information, known to the person to be false or misleading in a material particular —

-(a) without indicating to the Comptroller that the information is false or misleading and the part that is false or misleading; and
+(a) without indicating to the Comptroller or the officer that the information is false or misleading and the part that is false or misleading; and

-(b) without providing correct information to the Comptroller if the person is in possession of, or can reasonably acquire, the correct information,
+(b) without providing correct information to the Comptroller or the officer if the person is in possession of, or can reasonably acquire, the correct information,

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.

-[19/2013]
+[Act 34 of 2016 wef 29/12/2016]

 (9) A person shall not be convicted of an offence under this section for failing or neglecting to comply with a notice issued by the Comptroller under section 64, 65, 65A or 65B unless the notice was served on him personally or by registered post.

 [19/2013]

+(10) In this section, “demand for information” means a demand by the Comptroller or an officer authorised by the Comptroller to answer a question when in attendance before the Comptroller or the officer pursuant to a notice under section 65B(3B).

+[Act 34 of 2016 wef 29/12/2016]

 ### Section 65B notice applies notwithstanding duty of secrecy under Banking Act or Trust Companies Act